MarketingPipeline/Media-Card-Web-Component/README.md

    </p>

-A custom web element to easily show off your favorite movies, TV shows & songs!
+A custom web element to show / fetch details about movies, TV shows, books & songs on any website!

 ## Example and usage